-The 2020 Series D-1-A Bonds, the 2020 Series D-1-B Bonds (collectively, the "2020 Series D-1 Bonds") and the 2020 Series F-1 Bonds will bear interest at the fixed rates and payable on the dates set forth on the inside cover pages of this Official Statement.
+The 2020 Series D-1 Bonds and the 2020 Series F-1 Bonds will bear interest at the fixed rates and payable on the dates set forth on the inside cover pages of this Official Statement.
 The 2020 Series D-1 Bonds are subject to mandatory tender at the option of the Corporation and are subject to redemption, all as set forth herein.
 The 2020 Series F-1 Bonds are subject to redemption as set forth herein.
-See "DESCRIPTION OF THE 2020 SERIES D-1 BONDS."
-The Corporation will be obligated to pay the Purchase Price of 2020 Series D-1 Bonds subject to mandatory tender at mandatory tender at the option.
-See "DESCRIPTION OF THE 2020 SERIES F-1 BONDS."
+See "DESCRIPTION OF THE 2020 SERIES D-1 BONDS" and "DESCRIPTION OF THE 2020 SERIES F-1 BONDS."
 The Corporation will be obligated to pay the Purchase Price of 2020 Series D-1 Bonds subject to mandatory tender for purchase and not remarketed only from monies available from and held under the Resolutions.
 No liquidity facility has been obtained to fund such obligation.
 See "DESCRIPTION OF THE 2020 SERIES D-1 BONDS."